Create Lasting Change — Couples Coaching Programme

 Connection

-The final intensive focuses on what kind of relationship you want to build from here and how to actively do that together.
-This is followed by a 45-minute closing reflection session — a dedicated space to mark what has genuinely changed, identify any patterns worth watching, and close the process with intention.
+The final intensive focuses on the relationship you actually want to build from here, and how to do that together.
+It's followed by a 45-minute closing reflection session — a dedicated space to mark what's genuinely changed, identify any patterns worth watching, and close the process with intention.
 Many couples say this is the moment everything finally clicks into place.
 What comes next — continuing with single sessions or moving forward on your own — is entirely your choice.

 Break the Pattern vs Create Lasting Change.

-Both formats focus on resolving resentments — the root issue.
-The difference is how many resentments you are carrying, how deeply they run, and how much support you want between sessions.
+Both formats focus on resolving resentment — the root issue.
+The difference is how much you're carrying, how deeply it runs, and how much support you want between sessions.

 Break the Pattern Create Lasting Change